eldrik/HeishaMonEth/README.md

 ## The HeishaMon hardware itself
 The PCB's needed to connect to the heatpump are designed by project members and are listed below.
-The most important part of the hardware is a level shifting between 5v from the Panasonic to 3.3v of the HeishaMon and a GPIO13/GPIO15 enable line after boot. \
+The most important part of the hardware is a level shifting between 5v from the Panasonic to 3.3v of the HeishaMon. \
 [PCD Designs from the project members](PCB_Designs.md) \
 [Picture Wemos D1 beta](WEMOSD1.JPG) \
 [Picture ESP12-F](NewHeishamon.JPG)